 Placing the TV above the fireplace is a big trend in home decorating.
-In fact, many builders now install cable and electrical outlets next to the fireplace for convenience.
+In fact, many builders now install cable and electrical outlets next to the electric fireplace for convenience.
 It makes sense from a designer’s point of view.
-The two pieces can work together as one main focal point rather than compete for attention, and it frees up floor space for other important furnishings.
+The two pieces can work together as one main focal point rather than compete for attention, and it frees up floor space for other essential furnishings.
 Unfortunately, interior designers are focused more on aesthetics than functionality.
 The good news is that you can safely mount your TV over your fireplace if you know how to do it correctly

 - Heat and Electronics Don’t Mix